AceWiki/AceWiki/README.md

     -Djava.library.path="/usr/lib/pl-5.8.3/lib/i386-linux"

+The jpl.jar file is no longer part of the AceWiki package.
+You have to refer to the file of your SWI Prolog installation and include it in the Java classpath (something like /usr/lib/pl-5.8.3/lib/jpl.jar).

 Under Linux, the environment variable LD_PRELOAD has to be set additionally to refer to the SWI Prolog library file: